 the soothsayer, died of laughter at the thought of having outlived the

 predicted hour of his death.
-Charles VIII., of France,
+Charles VIII.,

 conducting his queen into a tennis-court, struck his head against the

 the Roman praetor, was choked by a single goat-hair in the milk

 Prince of Wales, died from the blow of a cricket-ball.
 Gallus